Robb ... Murdered at the Red Wedding, butchered by the Freys. I should have been with him. Where was I? I should have died with him."

 Take a channel knife and carefully start at the top of an orange and channel out a very long twist.
 Wrap this into knots and drape over a rustic wooden stick.

 Dry shake (without ice) all ingredients except the red wine to emulsify the egg and create a foam.
 Shake again with ice to chill and dilute then strain into a chilled glass.
-Float the red wine over a spoon on top, garnish and serve.
+Float the red wine over a spoon on top, let it flow like the blood the The Red Wedding, garnish and serve.

 "Not murder.
 It was vengeance, we had a right to our vengeance.
 It was war." ~ Merrett Frey